What immediate steps can researchers take?

 When can PIs resume research in labs and human subjects research in person?

-Researchers may resume research once they are approved to return to campus by following the DU COVID-19 Protocols for Research, Scholarship, & Creative Work” guidance.
+Researchers may resume research once they are approved to return to campus by following the DU COVID-19 Protocols for Research, Scholarship, & Creative Work” guidance and the DU COVID-19 Campus Access protocol.
 All PIs and their research staff members must follow the DU COVID-19 guidelines that have been established for reopening research, scholarship, and creative work.

 When PIs do ramp back up their research, what will they need to do and what supplies will they need?

-To safely resume research, research teams will be required to adhere to strict safety guidelines in DU COVID-19 Protocols for Research, Scholarship, & Creative Work.
-All PIs and research personnel must obtain approval and access to their lab or work site, and receive an acknowledgement letter before restarting any research.
-Once a PI has been approved to restart their research, EHS will make arrangement with Housekeeping to provide appropriate disinfectant to be used in the lab or workspace.
+To safely resume research, research teams will be required to adhere to strict safety guidelines in DU COVID-19 Protocols for Research, Scholarship, & Creative Work and the DU COVID-19 Campus Access protocol.
+All PIs and research personnel must obtain re-approval and access to their lab or work site, and receive an acknowledgement letter before resuming any research.
+Once a PI has been approved to resume their research during the Orange Alert Level, EHS will make arrangement with Housekeeping to provide appropriate disinfectant to be used in the lab or workspace.
 Please note this is subject to change.

-What can PIs be doing now to prepare for returning to their research?
+What can PIs be doing now to prepare for resuming their research during the Orange Alert Level during the Winter break?

-- Contact their Dean to seek approval for returning to their building on campus.
-This will initiate a process for formal approval and granted access.
+- Contact their Dean to seek approval for returning to their building on campus during the Winter break.
+This will initiate a process for formal approval and grant campus access.

 - Be in contact with partnering institutions to determine if there are additional requirements that are mandated by the affiliated research facility.
 DU investigators must comply with that institution’s safety protocols in addition to applicable DU protocols.